SAP-samples/teched2025-CA162/exercises/ex0/README.md

 1. Search for the internet browser on your computer and navigate to the SAP S/4HANA Cloud Public Edition instance: https://my426786.s4hana.cloud.sap
 2. Afterwards, also sign in to the SAC instance in a second tab: https://sacteched25.eu10.hcs.cloud.sap

+Note: Please use for the authenication your the full e-mail address incl. your seat number: ca162-0(SEAT NUMBER)@education.cloud.sap
+  You will get a error message when you do not use the foll e-mail address.